tormjens/jmap/README.md

 # jQuery jMap [![Build Status](https://secure.travis-ci.org/tormjens/jmap.svg?branch=master)](https://travis-ci.org/tormjens/jmap) ![Bower Version](https://badge.fury.io/bo/jmap.svg)

-### A jump-start for jQuery plugins development
+### A quick and easy way to implement Google Maps to your project

 As a front-end developer you often encounter implementing Google Maps to a site.
-Google Maps isn't hard, I know, but repeating the same code over and over again, well, it sucks. jMap is a simple to use wrapper for the Google Maps API.
+Google Maps isn't hard, I know, but repeating the same code over and over again, well, it sucks. jMap is a simple to use wrapper for the Google Maps API and has some other nice functions too.

 ## Usage